Concord (video game): Development and release

 Concord was the only game developed by Firewalk Studios, a studio located in Bellevue, Washington, and founded in 2018.
 Firewalk initially developed Concord in collaboration with its parent company, ProbablyMonsters, until the studio was acquired by Sony Interactive Entertainment in April 2023.

-Firewalk Studios officially announced Concord during the PlayStation Showcase on May 24, 2023, with a CGI trailer.
+Firewalk Studios announced Concord during the PlayStation Showcase on May 24, 2023, with a CGI trailer.
 A beta for the game was released in July 2024 to underwhelming player numbers.
 The game was released for PlayStation 5 and Windows on August 23, 2024.

 Designer Jon Weisnewski said the game was in development for around eight years, though Firewalk later stated that the game only entered full production in 2022.
 According to video game podcast host Colin Moriarty, citing an unnamed Concord developer, the game had development costs of $400 million, although this figure was disputed by several PlayStation developers on social media.
 Moriarty said the game had been intended as a tentpole title by Sony, who believed it would eventually expand into a major franchise akin to Star Wars.
 Reportedly, an internal culture of workplace toxic positivity and a belief that it was impossible for the game to fail caused critical feedback to be ignored.

-Reacting to the game's reported development cost of $400 million, Christopher Dring, head of GamesIndustry.biz, questioned media reports that took the figure seriously: "No game has that dev budget.
+Reacting to the game's reported development cost of $400 million, Christopher Dring, head of GamesIndustry.biz, questioned media reports that took the figure seriously: "No game has that [development] budget.
 The press reports are the laughing stock of the industry.
 Concord didn't even get any above-the-line marketing spend."
 Tom Warren, senior editor of The Verge, agreed the claim was not believable.
 "I'm amazed but also not amazed that publications have run with this number.
 You only have to look at ProbablyMonsters's funding to know it's nonsense."
 Writer and journalist Jason Schreier urged listeners to be skeptical of tightly guarded information that only a few people in high positions would know, originating from a single-source, for "numbers that simply sound absurd."
+The game was reported to have a budget of $50 million back in 2019.